 Move money out of your TSP for the right reasons.

-This is another big decision about your retirement that needs the utmost care.
+According to Michael Sesler, This is another big decision about your retirement that needs the utmost care.
 There are different advantages of securing money in an IRA and having money in TSP.
 There is nothing wrong with moving your money from your TSP to another fund, but you must make the right decisions.
 TSP and IRAs both function differently before you reach 59 1/2.
 The most common thing that is proven beneficial is a fixed annuity.
 This article will give more information on this subject and my views on them.

 Make proper survivor’s annuity decision.